On High Moments and the Spectral Norm of Large Dilute Wigner Random Matrices

 \subsubsection{General filtration procedure}

 The general filtration procedure is as follows.
-Let us consider a diagram $\CG = \CG^{(k_0)}$ such that the maximal self-intersection degree of its vertices is not greater than $k_0$.
-We denote by $\langle \CG_\Diamond^{(k_0)}\rangle_s$ a realization of blue, green and black half-edges of $\CG^{(k_0)}$.
+Let us consider a diagram $\CG $ and recall that $\langle \CG_\Diamond \rangle_s$ denotes a realization of blue, green and black half-edges of $\CG$.
 This procedure will be considered in more details in the next sub-section.
 Regarding the first vertex $v$ of $\CG$ that has at least one red $f$-edge attached, we consider the value $\t$ in the blue edge-window attached at $v$ as the value $\t_2$ or $\t_3$, in dependence whether $\vk(v)$ is equal to $2$ or $3$.
 Let us consider the edges of $\CV(\CG)\setminus v$ such that the integers in their windows lie to the left of $\t$.
 They form a family of self-intersections that we regard as the family $\la \fI\ra_s$ introduced above.

-Now we can use the filtration procedure of the previous sub-sections and perform a chronological run $\fR_\CT(t)$ along $\CT_S= \CT(\th_{2s})$.
+Now we can use the filtration procedure of the previous sub-sections and perform a chronological run $\fR_\CT(t)$ along $\CT_s= \CT(\th_{2s})$.
 If the next in turn step $t'= \xi_{\t'}$ is marked and $\t'$ does not belong to $\la \fI\ra_s$ and to the realizations of the red edges seen by $\CW$, the walk $\CW$ creates a new, next in turn, letter from the alphabet $\CA$.
 If $\t'$ belongs to $\la \fI\ra_s$, we follow the rules of $\langle \fI\rangle_s$ and $\U$; we continue these actions till the instant $\xi_{\t}-1$.
 Then we consider all possible continuations of the sub-walk $\CW_{[0,\xi_{t}-1]}$ to the instant of time $\xi_t$, choose one of them and continue the run of the sub-walk till it meets the second blue window of the vertex that has red edges attached.
 Then the procedure repeats.

 \vs